Ian-White-hz/Multi-GEM/README.md

 we build a MPC for GEMSTACK in real world from a relatively sophisticated simulation platform carlo, the pipline of making this work is to pass real world data ( lon to x, lat to y, absolute yaw) to simulation carlo world(Imaginary).
 After small horizon iteration, we would have output data ( acceleration in m/s^2, heading) from carlo.
 In order to make these output data align to ackermn cmd, we make calibration with respect to

+- GEM_e4 as autonomous vehicle with inertial frame (0,0), GEM_e2 as human driver.

 - Alignment of all units as meter

-- different coordinate system of GNSS sensor yaw, Imaginary world simulation heading and real world steering wheel.
+- Alignment of different coordinate system of GNSS sensor yaw, Imaginary world simulation heading and real world steering wheel.

-- alignment between ros update rate and ros communication delay.
+- Alignment between ros update rate and ros communication delay.

 After all, ackermn cmd control gas pedal and steering wheel (radians).